How to password-protect a ZIP file on Mac

 Be sure to memorize your password or store it in a safe place.
 You'll have to type it each time you open the archive, even if you work on the same computer you used for encryption.

-If you need a more advanced tool for frequent work with archives, then BetterZip is the best choice.
+If you need a more advanced tool for frequent work with archives, I highly recommend BetterZip as the best choice.
 First, it's easy: drag and drop, and the file is archived and password-protected.
 Second, it is secure.
 It automatically protects your files and folders with AES-256 encryption (also called "military-grade protection") and has a password generator for creating and managing strong passwords for files or folders.

-You'll need to configure a few settings first, but after that, zipping, encrypting, and opening archives will always be a breeze.
+I must admit: you'll need to configure a few settings first, and it may take some time.
+But I promise that after that, zipping, encrypting, and opening archives will always be a breeze.

 Step 1.
 After downloading and opening BetterZip, click BetterZip > Settings > Passwords in the top menu.
 Set up the Master Password in the lower left corner.
 This will allow you to customize your passwords further.